Some Early Settlers

 Greene County, Georgia

 The Georgia General Assembly established Greene County, Georgia on 3 February 1786 from the northern portion of Washington County.
-It was named in honor of Gen. Nathanael Greene, the celebrated Revolutionary War commander in the Southern theatre.
-From its creation, Greene County became an active conflict zone as the Oconee War raged from 1786–1796.
-The General Assembly set the county's western border at the Oconee River, the line established by two recent treaties between Georgia and the Creeks.
-Many Creeks, however, questioned the treaties' validity and refused to accept the loss of their lands east of the Oconee, making the new county a hotly contested border region between the Creek Nation and Georgia.
+It was named in honor of Gen. Nathanael Greene, the distinguished Revolutionary War commander in the Southern theatre.
+Greene County's establishment placed it immediately on the front line of the Oconee War (1786–1796), as the Oconee River boundary—drawn by two recent treaties—remained disputed by many Creeks who rejected the loss of their lands east of the river.

 The village of Greensborough was designated as the county seat in 1787, and later that year a Creek war party attacked the settlement, burning the wooden courthouse and several cabins.
 Over the next decade, Creek warriors carried out numerous raids on white farms across the county.
-They deliberately avoided killing white settlers–an act that would have provoked swift American retaliation–and instead focused on stealing horses, cattle, hogs, and other livestock in an effort to drive the whites from the region.1
+They deliberately avoided killing white settlers, an act that would have provoked swift American retaliation.
+Instead, they focused on stealing horses, cattle, hogs, and other livestock as part of a deliberate strategy to pressure white settlers to abandon the region.1

-Despite the continued threat from the Creeks, settlers began pouring into Greene County beginning in the 1790s.
-Among the newcomers were Capt.
+Despite the continued threat from the Creeks, settlement accelerated rapidly in the 1790s.
+The newcomers included Capt.
 William Blanks, another Revolutionary War veteran, and a group of settlers from Orange County, North Carolina–John Riley and his brothers-in-law, Jacob Finley and James R. Gray.
+By the turn of the century, the persistence of families like the Hills and the new arrivals ensured that Greene County emerged from its contested beginnings and developed into one of Georgia's most rapidly growing interior counties in the first half of the nineteenth century.

 Notes: